Fort Hood West median real estate price is $13,571, which is less expensive than 99.8% of Texas neighborhoods and 99.9% of all U.S. neighborhoods.

 Many people dream of living along a street lined with row houses or other attached homes.
 Such places do often have an abundance of charm.
 If you are one of these people, the Fort Hood West neighborhood could be your paradise.
 With 83.2% of the homes and real estate here classified as rowhouses or other attached homes, this neighborhood brims with opportunity to find the right place for you.
 Only 0.2% of U.S. neighborhoods have more row houses than this neighborhood, making it one of the most interesting things about this special neighborhood.

-In addition, 98.2% of the real estate in the Fort Hood West neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+In addition, renter-occupied real estate is dominant in the Fort Hood West neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 98.2%, which is higher than 98.8% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Fort Hood West neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 46.6%, which is higher than 98.4% of all U.S. neighborhoods.

 Furthermore, the Fort Hood West neighborhood has a greater proportion of government workers living in it than 97.4% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.